BridgeEQA: Virtual Embodied Agents for Real Bridge Inspections: Conclusion

 \section{Conclusion}

 In this work, we introduced \textbf{BridgeEQA}, a real-world Embodied Question Answering benchmark grounded in professional bridge inspection, comprising 2,200 question-answer pairs across 200 bridge scenes with 9,586 images.
 By leveraging egocentric imagery, expert-authored reports, and standardized NBI condition ratings, the dataset provides a testbed for evaluating spatial reasoning and multi-scale evidence aggregation in a domain with measurable expert-level criteria.
-To assess visual grounding, we proposed \textbf{\imageMetricName}, a metric that measures semantic alignment between agent-cited images and reference evidence sets.
-We further presented Embodied Memory Visual Reasoning (\textbf{EMVR}), an EQA method that reformulates Episodic Memory EQA as traversal over an image-based scene graph, enabling dynamic context retrieval rather than fixed long-context input.
+To assess visual grounding, we proposed \textbf{\imageMetricName{}}, a metric that measures semantic alignment between agent-cited images and reference evidence sets.
+We further presented \textbf{EMVR}, an EQA method that reformulates Episodic Memory EQA as traversal over an image-based scene graph, enabling dynamic context retrieval rather than fixed long-context input.
 Evaluations show improvements with EMVR across metrics.
-Using Grok 4 Fast, we find that \methodNameShort improves condition rating accuracy within~$\pm 1$ by 9.3 percentage point, \imageMetricName~ by 20.2 percentage point, and Answer Correctness by 7.2 percentage point over the Multi-Frame VLM baseline.
-We hope our work jointly advances open‑vocabulary EQA toward practical deployment in domains such as bridge inspection and supports future research on EQA‑driven automated inspection for a safer tomorrow.
+Using Grok 4 Fast, we find that EMVR improves condition rating accuracy within~$\pm 1$ by 9.3 percentage point, \imageMetricName{} by 20.2 percentage point, and Answer Correctness by 7.2 percentage point over the Multi-Frame VLM baseline.